AaronWongNSC/aaronwongnsc.github.io/_posts/2020-04-26-More-Structure.md

 }
 ```

 I also changed the `default.html` page to incoporate this structure.
-(Note: The right_container will be filled in later.)
+(Note: The right_container will be filled in later.
+See below.)

 ```
 <div id="body-wrapper" class="body_container">